rust-embedded/discovery/src/05-led-roulette/debug-it.md

 > **The fine print**: This `reset` command doesn't clear or touch RAM.
 That
 > memory will retain its values from the previous run.
 That shouldn't be a
-> problem tough, unless your program behavior depends of the value of
+> problem though, unless your program behavior depends of the value of
 > *uninitialized* variables but that's the definition of Undefined Behavior
 > (UB).